5 Benefits of Breastfeeding You Need To Know About

 One study showed that breastfed babies go to the doctors and hospitals less often; this resulted in a lower cost of health care – another reason that makes breastfeeding affordable.

-Note this: If you are pregnant or have a young child, government programs like WIC will provide food and baby-essentials to low-income families.
+Note this: If you are pregnant or have a young child, government programs like WIC will provide food and baby essentials to low-income families.

-5 Benefits of breastfeeding – Comfort and Bonding
+5 Benefits of Breastfeeding – Comfort and Bonding

-Other Benefits of breastfeeding
+Other Benefits of Breastfeeding

 Is breastfeeding healthier than formula?

 There are many reasons that breastfeeding is a better choice for your baby.
-Breastmilk contains all of the nutrients, vitamins and minerals that your baby needs to grow into a strong and healthy toddler.
+Breastmilk contains all the nutrients, vitamins, and minerals your baby needs to grow into a strong and healthy toddler.
 Formula can’t compete with breastmilk when it comes to nutrition.
-Babies who drink formula are more likely to develop allergies, asthma, diabetes and obesity later in life.
-If you’re considering breastfeeding, don’t be discouraged by what you hear from others—formula is not the same as breastmilk.

 Benefits of breastfeeding – summary